 Several Rat Lungworm (Angiostrongylus cantonensis) disease cases have been documented in East Maui in early 2017.
 This has caused great concern among residents and visitors.

-We need to be proactive as a community to put in place outreach and educational programs to share accurate and up-to-date information, both regarding proper and effective produce handling, and vector control methods (targeting both rats and mollusks), in order to prevent further spread of the disease.
+We need to be proactive as a community with outreach and educational programs to share accurate and up-to-date information, both regarding proper and effective produce handling, and vector control methods for growers (targeting both rats and mollusks), in order to prevent further spread of the disease.

 Because fear of the disease is having a real impact on our local agricultural producers, we also need to share a message of food safety to restore consumer confidence, encouraging consumers to continue supporting our local farmers as long as they take basic precautions to prevent the disease, including washing and cooking or freezing produce.

 We have taken the initiative to establish a task force for RLW response in East Maui.
 Through the Hawaii Farmers Union United-Hana Chapter, under the umbrella of the Hawaii Farmers Union Foundation, we have received funding from Hawaii Community Foundation to hire two part-time RLW response coordinators, and purchase supplies for vector control kits to be distributed in the community.

 As part of that effort, we have established this website as a way to consolidate current and accurate information and resources for residents and visitors, and facilitate the coordinated response to prevent the further spread of RLW disease in East Maui.